00-Evan/00-Evan.github.io/_posts/2022/2022-02-02-shatteredpd-will-be-at-steam-next-fest.md

 Once I wrap up all the changes I want to do for Next Fest I'm going to start working on the actual game content additions I have planned for v1.2.0.
 As a quick reminder, v1.2.0 is going to include a variety of smaller content changes and additions:
 * Balance adjustments to alchemy recipies following the changes in v1.1.0
 * A redesign to the Master Thieves' Armband to make it useful outside of shops
-* Various levelgen improvements, mostly focused around special rools
+* Various levelgen improvements, mostly focused around special rooms
 * New music for Yog-Dzewa, and probably music for each other boss as well
 * Various smaller tweaks, fixes, and improvements as usual